Heyting algebra: Decision problems

 The problem of whether a given equation holds in every Heyting algebra was shown to be decidable by Saul Kripke in 1965.
 The precise computational complexity of the problem was established by Richard Statman in 1979, who showed it was PSPACE-complete and hence at least as hard as deciding equations of Boolean algebra (shown coNP-complete in 1971 by Stephen Cook) and conjectured to be considerably harder.
 The elementary or first-order theory of Heyting algebras is undecidable.
-It remains open whether the universal Horn theory of Heyting algebras, or word problem, is decidable. À propos of the word problem it is known that Heyting algebras are not locally finite (no Heyting algebra generated by a finite nonempty set is finite), in contrast to Boolean algebras, which are locally finite and whose word problem is decidable.
-It is unknown whether free complete Heyting algebras exist except in the case of a single generator where the free Heyting algebra on one generator is trivially completable by adjoining a new top.
+It remains open whether the universal Horn theory of Heyting algebras, or uniform word problem, is decidable.
+Regarding the word problem it is known that Heyting algebras are not locally finite (no Heyting algebra generated by a finite nonempty set is finite), in contrast to Boolean algebras, which are locally finite and whose word problem is decidable.

 Topological representation and duality theory

 Every Heyting algebra H is naturally isomorphic to a bounded sublattice L of open sets of a topological space X, where the implication $U\to V$ of L is given by the interior of $(X\setminus U)\cup V$.

 More precisely, X is the spectral space of prime ideals of the bounded lattice H and L is the lattice of open and quasi-compact subsets of X.